User-Agent Parser

 -

-Identify Slack, Discord, or Twitter preview fetches and verify OG responses in share workflows.
+Identify Slack, Discord, and Twitter preview fetchers to verify Open Graph metadata across share workflows.

 Best practices

-- Combine UA parsing with runtime feature detection instead of relying on UA strings alone.
+- Combine UA parsing with runtime feature detection instead of relying on the string alone.

-- Use consistent bot labels across teams for trend analysis and alerting reliability.
+- Use one shared bot taxonomy across teams to make trend analysis and alerting consistent.

-- Tag unknown or unclassified UA values explicitly so they do not silently pollute default segments.
+- Tag unknown UA patterns explicitly and revisit them periodically so new clients do not slip into default segments.

-- Do not treat mobile classification as app-context proof; combine with app environment hints.
+- Do not treat mobile classification as proof of app context, combine it with app environment fields.

-- User-Agent strings can be spoofed and should not be treated as a single trust signal.
+- User-Agent strings can be spoofed and must not be the sole input for identity or security decisions.

-- The same client may expose different UA formats across app webviews and channels.
+- The same client may report different UA strings across app webviews, so normalize before cross-channel analysis.

 - Some crawlers imitate mainstream browser UAs, so UA-only bot classification has hard limits.